Lucyjpjones/lj-fscr/README.md

 **Future Development plans**
 - Add more payment options for my users, including apple pay to improve user experience with quicker checkout.
 - 'Add a review' option for members to give their opinion on products and programmes they have purchased.
 As this is a startup there is currently no physical customer orders this was a lower priority task.
+- Add a count onto the bag icon so userso it is easily visible to the user how many items are in their bag.
+- Search functionality to work across site
+- Add video blogs to blog (already included in filter)

 ---